jmarcosdias/wonderful/README.md

        ]
     }

-By using the above structure, it will be possible to adapt the python code for this game so that the user will be able to choose the dictionary at runtime.
+By using the above structure, it will be possible to adapt the Python code for this game so that the user will be able to choose the dictionary at runtime.

+Note, this new feature will broaden the <em>Wonderful Words Game</em> target audience.

 ### Technologies